 Think Like a Publisher 2014 is an updated version of the book from about a year ago, including some of what has changed and what I have learned over the last year or more.
 I’m sure in another two years I’ll do another edition.

 Every few days I will post a chapter for free here with a link under the tab above.
 The 2013 edition is still available in trade paper and electronic form.
 After I get done with these posts and reformatting the book, this edition will appear replacing the old one.
 But that will take a month or so.

 And it will have a new cover.
 Trust me, it needs it. (grin)

 Comments on each chapter are welcome and help us all learn, but keep the comments focused on the topic of the chapter, please.
 I’m going to cover a great deal in this book.

 I hope these chapters help you get a jump on learning how to be a publisher.
 And on finding an audience for your writing.

 Some of the earliest decisions a publisher has to make can be changed down the road easily.
 Some are difficult to change.
 So, I’m going to break down some of these early decisions into basic groups.
 And keep in mind, there are no correct answers on any of these decisions.
 Just what you want to do.

 You are the publisher.
-And it’s your business.
+It is your business.
 Always remember those two basic elements and you’ll be fine.